How To Increase Your Take Home Pay

 - Net take-home decrease: −$456/month

-- But you're saving $625/month toward retirement at a net cost of $456
+- But you're building $625/month in retirement savings at a real cost of $456

 2. Open and Fund a Health Savings Account (HSA)